-- Conduct title searches at Registry of Deeds to identify and confirm property ownership. - □ Refer to section 2-4.02 of MaineDOT Right of Way Manual, "Title Examinations." - □ Use either a private title lawyer or consultant listed under MaineDOT pre-qualification number 401.00, "Title Research/Abstracting." - D Prepare final right-of-way plans, once design reaches Plan Impacts Complete. - □ Go by section 2-6.05 of MaineDOT Right of Way Manual, "Final Right of Way Mapping." - □ Right-of-Way maps approved by MaineDOT (if state highway) on: - □ Send Notice of Interest to Acquire to each property owner, once maps are approved. - Contract with pre-qualified appraiser on MaineDOT Appraisal Register. - □ Refer to pre-qualification service number 402.00, "Property Valuation and Appraisal Services." - □ Appraisal report submitted on: . - □ Contract with a second appraiser to review appraisals for proper methodology and accuracy. - □ Refer to pre-qualification service number 402.00, "Property Valuation and Appraisal Services." - □ Appraisal review completed on: . - I Issue a written Determination of Just Compensation. - □ The review appraiser's recommendation is the basis for a Determination of Just Compensation. - Determination of Just Compensation signed by highest-ranking municipal officer. - → Federal NEPA process must be completed before proceeding to the next steps. - Upon completion of NEPA process, property donations made, if applicable. - □ Donor signs form releasing agency from appraisal and obligation to pay just compensation. - □ Contract with qualified negotiator to negotiate Just Compensation with each property owner. □ Refer to MaineDOT pre-qualification service number 403.00, "Property Negotiations." - □ Negotiator presents Offer of Just Compensation in writing and explains need for acquisition. - □ Each owner given at least 28 days to consider offer, consult with others, and present information. - □ If settlement by negotiation is not feasible, agency should use eminent domain, if possible. - Upon conclusion/termination of negotiations: - □ Acquiring agency prepares settlement agreement in consultation with legal counsel; and - \Box Agency pays each owner the approved amount of just compensation. - □ Title transferred to MaineDOT (state highway) or to the acquiring local agency. - Upon acquisition of rights, acquiring agency certifies the right-of-way (Letter 14). - Unsettled cases appealed to State Claims Commission (state) or Superior Court (local). - □ Appeals process for unsettled acquisitions must be initiated within 60 days after rights acquired.
+Ц Once design reaches Plan Impacts Complete, follow up with utilities: ☐ Email Utility Letter #4 , 75-80% plans and schedule to utility/railroad contacts for review. ☐ Prepare pole list in coordination with utilities. ☐ Email Utility Letter #5 and utility special provision (#104) to utilities/railroad for review. ☐ Prepare utility and railroad agreements, if necessary.
+Prepare special provisions for the bid package.
+DI GHT OF WAY Conduct title searches at Registry of Deeds to identify and confirm property ownership. ☐ Refer to section 2-4.02 of MaineDOT Right of Way Manual , "Title Examinations."
+Use either a private title lawyer or consultant listed under MaineDOT pre-qualification number 401.00, "Title Research/Abstracting." Ч Prepare final right-of-way plans, once design reaches Plan Impacts Complete. ☐ Go by section 2-6.05 of MaineDOT Right of Way Manual , "Final Right of Way Mapping." ☐ Right-of-Way maps approved by MaineDOT (if state highway) on: Send Notice of Interest to Acquire to each property owner, once maps are approved.
+Contract with pre-qualified appraiser on MaineDOT Appraisal Register. ☐ Refer to pre-qualification service number 402.00, "Property Valuation and Appraisal Services." ☐ Appraisal report submitted on: Contract with a second appraiser to review appraisals for proper methodology and accuracy. ☐ Refer to pre-qualification service number 402.00, "Property Valuation and Appraisal Services." ☐ Appraisal review completed on: Issue a written Determination of Just Compensation. ☐ The review appraiser's recommendation is the basis for a Determination of Just Compensation. □ Determination of Just Compensation signed by highest-ranking municipal officer. → Federal NEPA process must be completed before proceeding to the next steps.
+Upon completion of NEPA process, property donations made, if applicable. □ Donor signs form releasing agency from appraisal and obligation to pay just compensation.
+Contract with qualified negotiator to negotiate Just Compensation with each property owner. ☐ Refer to MaineDOT pre-qualification service number 403.00, "Property Negotiations."
+Negotiator presents Offer of Just Compensation in writing and explains need for acquisition. ☐ Each owner given at least 28 days to consider offer, consult with others, and present information. ☐ If settlement by negotiation is not feasible, agency should use eminent domain , if possible.
+Upon conclusion/termination of negotiations: ☐ Acquiring agency prepares settlement agreement in consultation with legal counsel; and ☐ Agency pays each owner the approved amount of just compensation. ☐ Title transferred to MaineDOT (state highway) or to the acquiring LPA.
+Upon acquisition of rights, acquiring agency certifies the right-of-way (Letter 14).
+Unsettled cases appealed to State Claims Commission (state) or Superior Court (local).
+Appeals process for unsettled acquisitions must be initiated within 60 days after rights acquired